pygraz/old-django-website/README.md

 ## Deployment

-For deployments we are using an Ansible playbook which builds a production.zip and deploys that onto the target server:
+For deployments, we are using an Ansible playbook which builds a production.zip and deploys that onto the target server:

 ```bash